r3sult/odan.github.io/_posts/2017-11-30-creating-your-first-slim-framework-application.md

 ### Logging of errors

-It becomes more difficult if you have worked in the server configuration files.
-Tiny errors in the `.htaccess` file or the filesystem permissions can lead to such errors.
+Error logging is an essential part of a web application or API.
+After each change to the system or configuration, new minor errors may occur.
+Therefore it is important to log these errors at least in log files and to check them regularly.

 A quick checklist:

 * Does your Apache `DocumentRoot` points to the `public` folder?
-* Did you set the write permissions to the `temp` and `upload` folder correctly?
+* Is the Apache `mod_rewrite` module enabled?
+* Are the file system permissions correct?
 * Are the database connection parameters correct?

 To see where the problem is, you should log all errors in a logfile.
-Here you can find instructions:
+Here you can find more instructions:

 [Logging errors in Slim 3](https://akrabat.com/logging-errors-in-slim-3/)

 ### Logging

+No we add Monolog to our Slim application.

 Installation